Where are your products from?

 What is The Residue Sometimes Found in Harvest Wool?

-The flowers and fruits used for dying our Harvest Wool have either been used to celebrate at temples and festivals or are food scraps, no waste what so ever, and finally after the dyeing process the dye bath is organic and is returned to the soil where it adds organic matter enriching the soil for food crops.
+The flowers and leaves used for dying have either been used to celebrate at temples and festivals or are food scraps, no waste what so ever, and finally after the dyeing process the dye bath is organic and is returned to the soil where it adds organic matter enriching the soil for food crops.

-The dyestuffs used for our farm grown yarn are either grown here on the farm or sourced from two fair trade natural dye specialty companies.
+The dyestuffs used for our Farm Fresh farm grown yarn are either grown here on the farm or sourced from two fair trade natural dye specialty companies.
+The natural waste from dyeing here on the farm is composted and returned to the earth to grow things another year.

 Do you wholesale?